sbarow/workspacegen/README.md

 ### Whats up with the Python

-- Wanted to learn python (this code could be horrendous, I have no idea, but it works)
+- Wanted to learn python (seriously this is the first time I have ever written it, this code could be horrendous, I have no idea, but it works)
 - Swift is always ~~breaking~~changing